 When my family came for lunch the other day we went for a walk on beautiful Ashdown Forest and got caught in the rain!
 I was glad I had made soup for supper as we all needed something warm and comforting.

-I decided to make some cheese scones to go with the soup.
-They are a delicious yeast free alternative to bread and really easy and quick to make.
+It was the perfect time to call on my Easy Cheese Scones recipe to make some delicious light and fluffy cheese scones to go with the soup.
+They are a perfect yeast free alternative to bread – easy cheese scones – in a hurry!
+They are really easy and quick to make.

 Easy Cheese Scones

 1lb / 450gms / 3 cups self raising flour

 2oz / 55gms / 1/4 cup softened butter

 6oz / 360gms / 2 cups grated (a strong cheddar is best)

 2 teaspoons baking powder

 1/2 teaspoon salt

 1/2 pint / 300mls / 1 1/3 cups full cream milk